-(See before Section 2.1 for our comments on this network assumption.
-A variant of this adversarial messageordering is presented in Section 2.3.
-The $\Delta$ -synchronous communication model is handled in Section 7.
+See the comments prior to Section 2.1 for further discussion of this network assumption.
+A variant of this adversarial message-ordering is presented in Section 2.3.
+The $\Delta$ -synchronous communication model is handled in Section 6.

 Given this, it is easy to describe the behavior of the longest-chain rule when carried out by a group of honest participants with the extra guarantee that exactly one is elected as leader in a slot: Assuming that the system is initialized with a common "genesis block" corresponding to $sl_0$ , the players observe a common, linearly growing blockchain: